RAZAFINDRATSIMA LAB

 Kat is a PhD student in Environmental Science, Policy, and Management at UC Berkeley, co-advised with Matthew Potts.

 Kat is interested in the drivers of successful tropical forest landscape restoration, and the co-benefits of forest restoration for biodiversity and ecosystem services.
 She served as a Peace Corps Volunteer ('19-'20) in eastern Madagascar after college, working with community leaders to empower farmers to start and scale multi-strata agroforestry systems, as well as to increase the prevalence of native trees in agricultural landscapes.
-Kat received her bachelor's degree in Environmental Science and Public Policy from Harvard ('18), and has previously studied the behavioral ecology of Anolis lizards, microbial ecology in prairie streams, and monarch butterfly migration (paper in review).
-She is a Berkeley Fellow and an NSF Graduate Research Fellow, and hopes to return to Madagascar for her PhD research.
+Kat received her bachelor's degree in Environmental Science and Public Policy from Harvard ('18), and has previously studied the behavioral ecology of Anolis lizards, microbial ecology in prairie streams, and monarch butterfly migration.
+Kat returned to eastern Madagascar for her PhD research, where she currently studies forest regeneration and barriers to rainforest restoration in the landscape of Marojejy National Park, supported by a Berkeley Fellowship and an NSF Graduate Research Fellowship.

-Research interests: tropical forest restoration, biodiversity conservation, ecosystem services, sustainable development
+Research interests: tropical forest restoration, biodiversity conservation, ecosystem services, sustainable development, community ecology

 Picture